 If your puppy is having trouble settling himself down for his naps, then you’ll want to check out these tips to help a puppy calm down for bed.

 Crate Train Him Properly

 If you want your dog’s crate to be a useful tool, then you need to make sure to crate train him the right way.

 When used properly, crates are a great source of comfort and calmness for a dog.
+This goes double for super-exciting situations like having visitors in your home!
 But if it’s not done right, your puppy may feel anxious and scared in his crate.

 You can incorporate crate training as part of your puppy’s new daily schedule.
 Here’s an example of a good crate training schedule for a puppy.

 Puppies are so sweet and cute—until they’re running around your house not listening because they’re overexcited.